 John W. Swails: Director of the Center for Israel and Middle East Studies, Oral Roberts University.
 Areas of expertise include Iraq and Israel.

-Harold (Hal) Waller: Professor of Political Science, McGill University.
+Harold (Hal) Waller: Professor of Political Science, Emeritus, McGill University.
 Areas of expertise include U.S. budgetary process as a focal point of the struggle over public policy, American politics, research methods, Jewish political studies, and Israeli politics.

 Birol Yesilada: Professor of Political Science and International Studies; Contemporary Turkish Studies Endowed Chair; Director of the Center for Turkish Studies; Portland State University.
 Areas of expertise include Turkish politics, international political economy, and the European Union.